satpalsr/sdk/docs/server.playerentity.md

 </td><td>

-The player the player entity is assigned to.
+The player the player entity is assigned to and controlled by.

 </td></tr>